LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Algorithms & Data Structres/stacks.md

 ---
-title: Stack
+title: Stacks
-description: Stack
+description: Stacks
-tags: [java, collections, data structures, stack]
+tags: [java, collections, data structures, stacks]
 ---

 A stack is as the name says like a stack of paper.
 Meaning it follows the LIFO policy (last in first out).
 The most common operations on queues are: